 There are many ways to earn funds for school programs.
-Please consider supporting the "Readers and Achivers" and the "Pep Club" programs.
-Donation bins are located in the entryway and the office:
+Please consider supporting the "Readers and Achivers" and "POPS" (Power of Positive Students).

-❖ BOX TOPS FOR EDUCATION: Many products have the "Box Top of Education" logo.
+♦ BOX TOPS FOR EDUCATION: Many products have the "Box Top of Education" logo.
 Don't forget to clip and save them!

-All money received from these programs is used to assist with the cost associated with things like field trips, homecoming supplies, school events, assemblies, etc.
+All money received from these programs is used to assist with the cost associated with activities including but not limited to field trips, school events, assemblies, etc.